scottpauls/phaseoid/README.md

 # phaseome

+This MATLAB code package performs the computations for Figures x,y,z from

+Yoshikawa, T., Pauls S. D., Foley, N., Taub, A., LeSauter, J., Honma, K-I., Honma, S., Silver, R., Phase Gradients and Directionality of the Suprachiasmatic Network, *eNeuro*.

-The code for colorcet.m is available at https://colorcet.com/.
+In plotting the figures, the code calls _colorcet.m_, which is available at https://colorcet.com/.
 Peter Kovesi.
 Good Colour Maps: How to Design Them. arXiv:1509.03700 [cs.GR] 2015